-Students will learn about the use of Creole and French in Martinique, Martinique’s colonial history, the intersection between the Caribbean sugar industry and the Atlantic slave trade, folklore, music and popular traditions, environmental issues, and the socioeconomic and cultural relationship between Martinique and metropolitan France.
-This course will make visible the rich intersections between landscape, language and identity that shape Martinican reality.
+Learn about the use of Creole and French in Martinique, Martinique’s colonial history, the intersection between the Caribbean sugar industry and the Atlantic slave trade, folklore, music and popular traditions, environmental issues, and the socioeconomic and cultural relationship between Martinique and metropolitan France.

 - Gain additional knowledge of French and its role in French-Caribbean culture.

 - Observe and experience a culture different from your own.

 - Become familiar with key features of the Martinican landscape and its impact on Martinican identity.

 Details may include

 - Spend two to three weeks in Martinique.

 - Visit sites facilitated by the Centre international de recherches, d'échanges et de coopération de la Caraïbe et des Amériques (CIRECCA).